ManipalInformationSecurityTeam/mist-blog/src/content/blog/01-getting-started/index.md

 For those who prefer a safe and isolated environment without altering your existing operating system, using a virtual machine (VM) is ideal. **Ubuntu** is recommended for its ease of use and compatibility, while **Fedora** may not work as well on a VM.

+**Mac users (especially on Apple Silicon Macs):** Unix commands and basic programs just work on MacOS.
+If not, consider using a tool like OrbStack for minimal overhead CLI VMs.

 - **Ubuntu on VM**
   Watch this detailed [Ubuntu Virtual Machine Setup Video](https://www.youtube.com/watch?v=Hva8lsV2nTk).